Rust is quickly cementing itself as the language of choice for writing

 is a replacement for cat

-highlighting and has Git integration too.
-I often use cat
+for syntax highlighting and has Git integration too.
+I often use it

-quickly output a file so I can cut ‘n’ paste the contents to somewhere
+to quickly output a file so I can cut 'n' paste the contents to

-bits such as line numbers and a table-like UI, I turned these off and
+extras such as line numbers and a table-like UI, I turned these off

 Lastly, if bat